dogweather/forkful/content/en/dart/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?

-Writing tests in Dart involves creating test cases to automatically verify that different parts of your program work as expected.
-Programmers do this to ensure that their code is reliable and free from defects, facilitating easier updates and refactoring while preventing regressions.

 ## How to:
 In Dart, the `test` package is commonly used for writing tests.
 First, add the `test` package to your `pubspec.yaml`:

 ```yaml